em/gcanvas/readme.md

 * `context.align` Can be 'inner', 'outer', or 'center' (default).
 Non-center alignment closes the path.

-### Unit conversion
-GCanvas doesn't have any built-in understanding of units, because `scale()` works perfectly for this, and is compatible with a normal canvas.

-I usually mill in mm's which means if I do a `lineTo(10,0)`, on my CNC machine that is 10mm on the X axis, but in a browser canvas that's 10px.
-That isn't always so bad but if I am working on something really detailed I usually `scale(10,10)` the preview only, independent of the actual drawing making 1mm = 10px.

-To work in inches I `scale(25.4, 25.4)` rather than bothering to issue a G20 to the driver.

-### Defining stock material
-Draw it and use `clip()`!
-It works perfectly.

 ### Command line utility
 GCanvas comes with a command line utility that you can use to write machining tasks as simple standalone .js files.
 Just define a main(context) function in the script, and gcanvas will pass it a